clairefro/blockify/README.md

 ![image](https://user-images.githubusercontent.com/9841162/102745384-b3340280-4310-11eb-82bf-e0f10520016c.png)

 ### How do I hush the filler music???

 Blockify plays random filler music while Spotify Ads play.

-You can stop pthe background music at any time with the audio controller that appears in the upper right of Chrome.
+You can stop the background music at any time with the audio controller that appears in the upper right of Chrome.

 ![image](https://user-images.githubusercontent.com/9841162/102745490-f1312680-4310-11eb-8218-45c36c7d4c7b.png)